keyboardDrummer/keyboardDrummer.github.io/_posts/2021-3-21-privatizedEducation.md

 - Flexible education, the ability for students to choose what job they want to do.
 - Student happiness, how much students enjoy their education

 Such factors can be included as part of the educational contract.
 The contract can specify how much time the student much be educated in each of those topics, and possibly what the outcome should be.
-If a contract holder does not meet these criteria they can be concidered in breach and be forced to sell the contract.
+If a contract holder does not meet these criteria they can be considered in breach and be forced to sell the contract.
 We later establish a mechanism for forced sale of a contract.
 -->

 ## How do we balance the needs of government, parents and student?